 For example, in Ogborne v.
 Unum, a dentist filed a disability claim with Unum after suffering a ligament injury to his right index finger.
 His doctors told him that his injury would be slow healing, and eventually told him that his injury was permanent.
 Unum denied his claim, stating that he had given untimely notice of the claim and that the dentist was not “totally disabled” because his particular injury only prevented him from performing “two types of procedures.”
 Unum also relied on the fact that the dentist had returned to work and was making more money than he had before the injury.

-The dentist sued to challenge the denial, and the court determined that Unum was improperly interpreting the definition of “total disability” under the policy, which defined “total disability” as “the inability of the Insured to perform the duties of his regular occupation.”
+The dentist and his attorneys sued to challenge the denial, and the court determined that Unum was improperly interpreting the definition of “total disability” under the policy, which defined “total disability” as “the inability of the Insured to perform the duties of his regular occupation.”
 The court observed that “[t]his definition is susceptible to two different, yet reasonable, interpretations: namely, that the insured is totally disabled if he cannot perform either more than one of his pre-injury duties or all such duties.”
 Then the court determined that the ambiguous language should be construed against Unum, as the drafter of the contract.

 Next, the court determined that the dentist had, in fact, produced evidence demonstrating that he was unable to perform several of the duties of dentistry, including root canals, periodontal work, and root scaling.
 Ultimately, the court ordered Unum to overturn the denial, but it took several years and a favorable decision from a judge to get Unum to pay benefits.